ThibaultBee/StreamPack/DEVELOPER_README.md

 ## Encoders

-They implement the `IMuxer` interface.
+Both `AudioMediaCodecEncoder` and `VideoMediaCodecEncoder` inherit from `MediaCodecEncoder`.
+They are using Android `MediaCodec` API in asynchronous mode.

 ## Muxers

-Both `AudioMediaCodecEncoder` and `VideoMediaCodecEncoder` inherit from `MediaCodecEncoder`.
-They are using Android `MediaCodec` API in asynchronous mode
+They implement the `IMuxer` interface.

 ## Endpoints